lisaguenzler/work-manager/README.md

-# Wishlist board
+# Work manager board

-A single-file, drag-and-drop priority board (Backlog / In Progress / Blocked / Done).
+A simple single-file, drag-and-drop priority board (Backlog / In Progress / Blocked / Done).
 No build step, no server — just open `index.html` in a browser.

 ## Using it